Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Introduction

 The collision between two highly-energetic particles produces a multitude of scattered particles.
 The physical laws which govern the dynamics of these particles respect Lorentz symmetry, the symmetry group of special relativity.
 Incorporating the Lorentz symmetry in neural networks, in the form of Lorentz equivariance, has proven to be critical for physics tasks which require data efficiency and high accuracy~\cite{Gong_2022,bogatskiy2022pelican,ruhe2023clifford,spinner2025lorentz}.
 However, existing Lorentz-equivariant architectures often rely on task-specific building blocks which impede the general applicability of Lorentz-equivariant networks in the field.
 Other more versatile equivariant architectures impose prohibitive computational costs, limiting usability at scale, and increasing the energy footprint from training.

 In this work, we address these limitations by introducing a method that guarantees exact, but also partial and approximate, Lorentz equivariance with minimal additional computational costs.
 Our approach is agnostic to the architecture of the model, enabling the adaptation of existing graph neural networks (GNNs) and transformers to Lorentz-equivariant neural networks.
 We make the following contributions:\\ \begin{itemize} \item To the best of our knowledge, we introduce the first (local) canonicalization framework for Lorentz-equivariant deep learning, a novel approach that does not rely on specialized layers to achieve internal representations of space-time tensors.
 We present a novel approach for Lorentz-equivariant prediction of local reference frames and adapt a recently proposed approach~\cite{lippmann2025beyond} for geometric message passing to the non-compact Lorentz group.
 In particular, we propose a variant of scaled dot-product attention based on the Minkowski product that leverages efficient off-the-shelf attention implementations. \item Our framework is readily applicable to any non-equivariant backbone architectures.
 It is easy to integrate and can significantly improve the training and inference times over Lorentz-equivariant architectures that use specialized layers. \item In several experiments, we demonstrate the efficacy of exact Lorentz equivariance by achieving state-of-the-art or competitive results using a powerful Lorentz-equivariant transformer and by making several domain-specific networks Lorentz-equivariant. \item Our framework allows for a fair comparison between data augmentation and exact Lorentz equivariance.
-Our experiments support the superiority of Lorentz-equivariant models when ample training data is available in HEP, while data-augmentation yields the highest accuracy when training data is scarce. \item Unlike prior equivariant models, our approach incurs only a moderate computational overhead, with a 10–30\% increase in FLOPs and a 30–110\% increase in training time compared to non-equivariant baselines.
-Compared to other SOTA Lorentz-equivariant architectures, our models train up to $4\times$ faster and use $5$--$100\times$ fewer FLOPs.
-Upon acceptance, we will make all our code and a new dataset for QFT amplitude regression publicly available. \end{itemize}
+Our experiments support the superiority of Lorentz-equivariant models when ample training data is available in HEP, while data-augmentation achieves competitive accuracy when training data is scarce. \item Unlike prior equivariant models, our approach incurs only a moderate computational overhead, with a 10–50\% increase in FLOPs and a 60–100\% increase in training time compared to non-equivariant baselines.
+Compared to other SOTA Lorentz-equivariant architectures, our models train $4\times$ faster and use $10\times$ fewer FLOPs.
+Our implementation of LLoCa is publicly available on \url{https://github.com/heidelberg-hepml/lloca}, and experiments can be reproduced with \url{https://github.com/heidelberg-hepml/lloca-experiments}. \end{itemize}